RetroSwimAU/xtidebuilder/README.md

 Validation:
 * On a weekly schedule, GitHub builds the `checksum` target, and boots the `ide_386.bin` artifact in QEMU with a pre-built HDD image.
 * A screenshot is saved from QEMU and provided on the action summary to ensure the toolchain is producing viable binaries.
+* The ARM validation currently does not use Docker, but rather tha `uncontained.sh`.
+This is a GutHub hosted runner limitation, may be fixed in the future.

 Credits:
 * Bits Und Bolts https://www.youtube.com/@bitsundbolts